Downtime Actions

 Support

 Support for downtime actions can be provided by NPCs.
 In the main these will be NPCs that a character has purchased through proficiencies such as Ally or Follower, or may be able to leverage through the I Know A Guy advantage.
 Purchased NPCs participating in this way will typically be able to provide the support of a single proficiency at mid-level, both making checks and contributing cards.
+They can each support a single downtime action per period.

 It is also possible for PCs to seek the help of played NPCs they have met in session as well, who may have a stronger or more well-rounded skillset.
 Such help will almost always have a cost, which will be cheaper if the action fits with the NPC’s ideologies and goals, and more expensive if not.